Extreme weather response

 • practical aid such as clothing, blankets, water, food and sunscreen

-There are occasions when weather conditions are so extreme that they may severely impact the health, safety and wellbeing of people sleeping rough.
+There are occasions when weather conditions are so extreme that they may severely affect the health, safety and wellbeing of people sleeping rough.
 This can include very high or very low overnight temperatures, often combined with excessive rain or high winds.

 During extreme weather events that include such conditions, DHS may also recommend that homelessness services assist people sleeping rough to access overnight shelter or accommodation in certain circumstances and locations.